Children with Medical Handicaps

-Our BCMH program is designed to link families of children with medical handicaps and special needs care to a network of qualified providers helping families pay for the medical services their child needs.
-Public Health Nurses (PHN) assist families to connect with BCMH providers.
-BCMH works with doctors and other health care providers to ensure that every child with a special health care need will have a medical home.
+Our CMH program is designed to link families of children with medical handicaps and special needs care to a network of qualified providers helping families pay for the medical services their child needs.
+Public Health Nurses (PHN) assist families to connect with CMH providers.
+CMH works with doctors and other health care providers to ensure that every child with a special health care need will have a medical home.

 What are Special Health Care Needs?